beardaway/github-linkedin/README.md

 <p align="center">
 <b> Konrad Sopala </b> <br>
 🥑 Auth0 Developer Community  Engineer <br>
-🔧 Developer Ecosystems, Data Science, Research, iOS Development <br>
+🔧 Developer Ecosystems, iOS Development, Product Engineering, iOS Research <br>
 </p>

 # Bio 👋

 Hi!
 I'm Konrad and I'm a developer ecosystem engineer currently working as a developer community engineer at Auth0.
 I love writing software in Swift and Python but also doing data stuff in the latter one.
-Passionate about anything developer ecosystems, data science, research and iOS Development.
+Passionate about anything developer ecosystems, iOS Development, product engineering and research.
 Always willing to do engage in projects bringing positive value!

 # Social 🤜🤛